gjbex/Fortran-MOOC/practice/Week_02/select_and_where.md

 ## Question 3

-Can the following statement be replace by a select statement for `i` declared as an integer?
+Can the following statement be replaced by a select statement for `i` declared as an integer?

 ~~~~fortran
 if (i < 0 .or. i > 0) then